TomMunoz3772/electroacPy/README.md

 conda install spyder
 ```

+---

-## Post install
+## OpenCL
 In Windows and Linux, you can actually use the OpenCL backend to reduce computing time.
 In the corresponding Conda environment:
 ```shell
 pip install pyopencl intel-opencl-rt
 ```
 You'll also need to install OpenCL drivers, which you'll find [here](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-cpu-runtime-for-opencl-applications-with-sycl-support.html) for windows users.
 Linux users can follow the **OpenCL** section from [bempp-cl installation guide](https://bempp.com/installation.html).

+---

 # Modules
-This toolbox is divided into multiple sub-modules.
+This toolbox is divided into two modules.

 ## electroacPy

 The `electroacPy` module is a toolkit for prototyping loudspeaker systems using Lumped Element Method (LEM).
 It is also a set of wrappers for bempp-cl to solve acoustic radiation problems using Boundary Elements.
 It offers capabilities to design filters and crossover networks.

-## generalToolbox

-The `generalToolbox` module provides a set of tools that simplify various tasks related to electroacoustics and data manipulation.
-It offers functions to compute gains, manipulate arrays and point clouds, plot frequency-response functions, as well as loading UFF files (acceleration data) and directivities saved as CSV files.

 ## bempp-cl
 From [bempp-cl website](https://bempp.com):